biocypher/biocypher/docs/index.rst

 allows for a high degree of flexibility and reusability, rationalising efforts by leveraging the biomedical community.

-On this page, you will find technical documentation, user experience reports (soon), tutorials, and other resources for BioCypher.
-You can read our paper on `arXiv <https://arxiv.org/abs/2212.13543>`_.
-We are an inclusive community and welcome contributions and questions from everyone; see below for further links.

 .. grid:: 4
    :gutter: 2 2 3 4